orittt/Secret-Manager-formerly-AAM/Dual Account Script/README.md

 **Requirements**
 - This scripts can run against Vault and PVWA v12.1 and up.
 - This script is supported for CP v12.0 and up.
+- The script is used to create and configure new accounts as dual account.
+It does not configure existing account as dual account.
+  - Verify the accounts you wish to configure as dual account does not exist in the Vault you are working with.

  **Limitations**

 This script supports only platforms with the following properties: